 Covid risk update

 2021 has not provided the relief from the Covid pandemic that much of the world’s population had hoped for.
-Another 4.1 million Covid cases were reported in the last week of January 2021.
+Another 4.5 million Covid cases were reported in the second week of May 2021 (compared to 4.1 million cases reported in the last week in January 2021).
 The extended period of high rates of new infections continues to put significant pressure on health systems in many countries, increasing the risk of sanitary infrastructure failure.
-Nearly 100,000 people died because of Covid last week.
+About 86,000 people died because of Covid last week.

 The countries with the highest Covid case load are:

 - The United States of America (USA): 32 million Covid cases and nearly 600,000 deaths